Nicholas Breakspear School: Recent history

 After a 2008 renovation of the science classrooms, Chris Reeves made a nativity scene composed of sculptures made from the discarded 1960s desks.

 In September 2013 the school celebrated its golden anniversary with a service offered by the Catholic Archbishop of Westminster at SS Alban and Stephen Church in the presence of the mayor of St Albans.
 The mass was followed by a tree-planting ceremony on the school grounds.

 It was categorized in 2016 as a 'Good' school but remained a school with below average teachers.

 On 13 January 2016, Prince William ate lunch with Breakspear students at John Henry Newman School as he waited for paramedics.
-The East Anglian Air Ambulance, of which the Duke of Cambridge is part of, frequently uses the Newman School fields.
+The East Anglian Air Ambulance, of which the Duke of Cambridge was part of, frequently uses the Newman School fields.

 The student leaders' take part in a trip to Hoima and Kasambya in Uganda supporting a charity; Kiddies Support Scheme (KiSS) helping families become self-sufficient.
 To date this team has led a school community to raise over £50000 for this charity.

 As of a November 2023 Inspection the school was rated 'Outstanding'.